 Factors Affecting Usage Time

-The optimal duration of a grounding mat session can vary depending on several factors.
+The optimal duration of using a grounding sleep mat per session can vary depending on several factors.
 For example, beginners may want to start with shorter durations and gradually increase over time as they become more comfortable with the sensation.
 Other factors that affect usage time include age, health status, and activity level.

 Activity level is another important consideration.
 Athletes and individuals engaged in intense physical activity may need extended grounding sessions to support muscle recovery and reduce inflammation.
 In contrast, sedentary individuals may not require as much grounding time.